 5. Tour the Vaults

 Did you know there is an incredible underground world sitting below the city?
-There are various different tours you can take to explore more.
-The Real Mary King’s Close tour let’s you explore a preserved 17th century street.
+There are various tours you can take to explore more.
+The Real Mary King’s Close tour lets you explore a preserved 17th-century street.
 Another option is the tours of the vaults underneath the South Bridge.
-These vaults have a huge and varied history and a tour shows you how they were used from leather workers, bars, illegal activities and body snatchers.
+These vaults have a huge and varied history, and a tour shows you how they were used by leather workers, bars, illegal activities and body snatchers.
 Do not miss.

 19 Grassmarket, Edinburgh EH1 2HS | Map

 This garden was created by draining Edinburgh’s largest loch and is now a large public space, sitting between the old and new sides of Edinburgh.
-With the castle looming overhead, it offers some iconic views.
+The castle looming overhead offers some iconic views.
 Beautiful all year round, and is full of iconic landmarks such as the Scott Monument, the Ross Fountain and the Ross Bandstand.

 Prince’s Garden, Edinburgh | Map